espinr/quick-app-quick-start/README.md

 $ hap server --watch
 ```

-The console will show the IP address and port of the HTTP server if it properly launched.
+The console will show the IP address and port of the HTTP server if it is properly launched.

 ![Quick App Server launched](./images/server.png)